radek-daniluk/radek-daniluk.github.io/english.md

 I can emphatize with people and I can explain technical issues to non technical staff in simple words.

-If it is required I can easly  widen my basic knowledge in field of **electronics**, **energy industry** or **civil engineering**.

 I am also trying to become better person and value friendly people with good sense of humor.

-Currently I am developing my small farm in Sarniak village in lubelskie voivodeship, so I would prefer work in this area.

 ## <a name="experience"></a>Professional Experience
 #### IX.2017 – X.2017